 Keep in mind that you need a prescription to use these medical devices, so your doctor will be the one to recommend the type of machine you’re going to use.

-But be sure to talk things through with your physician and explore the pros and cons of CPAP vs BiPAP machine so that you can buy the one that’s right for you.
+But be sure to talk things through with your physician and explore the pros and cons of if to choose a BiPAP vs CPAP or CPAP vs BiPAP machine so that you can buy the one that’s right for you.